quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to create an event and provides event details.
-2. TC creates the todo and adds it to the event list.
+2. TC creates the event and adds it to the event list.
 3. TC displays a confirmation message.

    Use case ends.